Juicebaby Smoothie BarLondon Logo Design & Branding

 Our unique selling point is that we want people to have access to healthy food and understand the importance on consuming more high-quality food and vegetables – by making it accessible, delicious and as affordable as possible.
 It’s better for both our bodies and the environment.Aida Foustok

-Passing through quite a few iterations before arriving on the final logo design, various aesthetic and conceptual directions had been explored.
+Passing through quite a few iterations before arriving at the final logo design, various aesthetic and conceptual directions had been explored.
 Once the symbol had been created, we both knew it was ‘the one’.

 The logomark itself symbolises a very simple premise, yet can be understood in a variety of ways.
 The ‘core’ idea is that the leaves in the centre represent growth or life, inside of the outer form.
 In other words, the natural, life or energy inside the fruit, inside the bottle, or inside the consumer once they’ve consumed.
-Leaves are easily associated to organic, natural products, yet this doesn’t push them as the most important form or over-emphasise them conceptually.
+Leaves are easily associated with organic, natural products, yet this doesn’t push them as the most important form or over-emphasise them conceptually.

 Typography complements the organic and playful mark, with a font appropriately entitled “Fun City” for the logotype.
 It’s rounded ends keep things personal, with it’s geometric and balanced look overall a level of professionalism is retained in the overall design.
-Complementing Fun City, is a secondary typeface called Azo sans which was chosen becasuse it was: “full of nuances that soften the strictness of pure geometry, making the typeface more human and pleasant to read in longer body text, while maintaining a sober and rational appearance.”
+Complementing Fun City is a secondary typeface called Azo sans which was chosen because it was: “full of nuances that soften the strictness of pure geometry, making the typeface more human and pleasant to read in longer body text, while maintaining a sober and rational appearance.”
 It is used on labels for body text and works well in a justified and well-spaced form, even down to the smallest scales like on the 250ml bottles.

 Talking of labels, a full set of various dimensions was required for the square bottles.
 A large 500ml template was created, that could be adapted downwards to allow for consistency through the different sizes, without simply downscaling in which the logo would be presented in varying sizes on the shelf.
 This template allowed for additional labels to be produced efficiently, keeping the style, layout and scale reliable throughout the products.